The latest education stories from the pages of Scholastic Teacher.

 By Sarah Beth Durst. $16.99.
 Gr.
 4–7.

 A girl made out of living stone must find a stonemason to save her family before the marks her late father carved that brought them to life fade forever.
-Durst creates an exquisite world while exploring how stories define us—and who gets to tell the stories.
+Durst creates an exquisite world while exploring both how stories define us and who gets to tell our stories.
 This mesmerizing tale is sure to capture readers’ hearts, minds, and imaginations.

 By John David Anderson. $16.99.
 Gr.
 4–8.